Surfside mayor, police chief say Gisele Bundchen's traffic stop could've been handled differently

 Surfside's Mayor Charles Burkett and Police Chief Henry Doce say it could have been handled differently.

+"I'm so tired," she replied through tears.
+"Everywhere I go I have these (expletive) guys after me, nothing protects me.
+I can't do nothing.
+I just want to live my life."

-The Surfside Police officer who pulled over Bundchen has drawn criticism for how he responded to the visibly shaken model — and some of that criticism is coming from Burkett.
+The officer has drawn criticism for how he responded to the visibly shaken model — and some of that criticism is coming from Burkett.

 "While I know he's a good man, I was just disappointed," he told CBS News Miami's Chelsea Jones.
 "You don't tell a woman who's frightened and crying that there's nothing you can do to help her — and by the way — go talk to the city next door.
 No, [the police are] there to protect and serve our residents."